 Please note that PharmCAS does not provide legal advice regarding these matters.

-AACP recommends that all U.S. programs procure a drug screening on you upon your initial, conditional acceptance to pharmacy school.
+AACP recommends that all U.S. programs procure a drug screening on you upon your acceptance to pharmacy school.
 The rationale for performing drug screenings on accepted pharmacy school applicants is based on a number of issues, including 1) the need to enhance the safety and well-being of patients and, in so doing, to bolster the public's continuing trust in the pharmacy profession, and 2) to ascertain the ability of accepted applicants to complete their pharmacy education and eventually become licensed pharmacists.

 In support of this recommendation, AACP has initiated a PharmCAS-facilitated drug screening service, through which Certiphi Screening, Inc. (a Vertical Screen® Company) procures a drug screening report on applicants at the point of acceptance.
 AACP initiated this service in order to recognize the desire of programs to procure appropriate drug screen reports, and to prevent applicants from paying additional fees at each program to which they are accepted.

 Certiphi uses urine screening methodologies utilizing both laboratory and instant testing technologies.
 Tests will be performed through Certiphi’s vast pool of more than 8,000 collection sites located throughout the United States and Canada.

 Once you accept an offer of admission from a participating program, Certiphi Screening will send you an email with instructions for completing the drug screen.
 The email will include a toll-free telephone number to contact with any questions regarding the process.

 Individual programs may require you to submit to additional drug screenings following the initial screen.